The Great American Bash (2004): Storylines

 The main feud heading into The Great American Bash was between The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) and The Undertaker.
 On the May 27 episode of SmackDown!, Paul Heyman told The Dudley Boyz to "make an impact".
 As part of the storyline, The Dudley Boyz responded by abducting Paul Bearer, The Undertaker's manager.
 On the June 3 episode of SmackDown!, Heyman told The Undertaker that the only way he would ever see Bearer again, was to align himself with The Dudley Boyz.
-On the June 17 episode of SmackDown!, a Handicap match between The Dudley Boyz and The Undertaker was booked for The Great American Bash, with the stipulation being if The Undertaker won, Bearer would be buried in a glass crypt with cement.
+On the June 17 episode of SmackDown!, a Handicap match between The Dudley Boyz and The Undertaker was booked for The Great American Bash, with the stipulation being if The Dudley Boyz won, Bearer would be buried in a glass crypt with cement.

 Another primary feud heading into the event was between Eddie Guerrero and John "Bradshaw" Layfield (JBL) over the WWE Championship.
 At Judgment Day, JBL defeated Guerrero by disqualification after Guerrero hit JBL with the WWE Championship belt.
 Since a championship cannot be lost via countout or disqualification, Guerrero retained the title.
 On the May 27 episode of SmackDown!, SmackDown!
 General Manager Kurt Angle announced that JBL was the number-one contender to the WWE Championship at The Great American Bash, and that JBL was allowed to choose the stipulation for the match.
 On the June 3 episode of SmackDown!, JBL announced that his match against Guerrero would be a Texas Bullrope match.